oracle-livelabs/converged/microservices-cicd/walkthrough-jenkins-liquibase/walkthrough-jenkins-liquibase.md

     </copy>
     ```

-8. Now, you are ready to merge the changes into main branch.
-In GitHub, Select the Pull Request you just created.
+8. Now, you are ready to merge the changes into the **main** branch.
+In GitHub, select the Pull Request you just created.

     ![Pull Request](images/create-pull-request.png " ")